rhinocerose/eurorack-ForgeSeries/firmware-CLK/Manual.md

 ## Troubleshooting

 - **No Display**: Check the OLED connection and ensure the display address is set correctly.
-- **No Output**: Verify the output settings and ensure the module is not paused.
+- **No Output**: Verify the output settings and ensure the module is not stopped.
 - **Inconsistent BPM**: Ensure the external clock signal is stable and properly connected.

 ## Contact